The Story of Inflation

 In the modern world, we do not have gold coins but monetary aggregates (see background) and we observe that M0 increased much more than M1 in the Euro area (see money supply).
 This supports the first explanation for why inflation is still muted.
 Most of the extra money is hoarded.

 Yet, M1 and M2 have also increased by far more than 2% annually since January 2008.
-In fact, the growth rate of M1 is close to 8%.
+In fact, the growth rate of M1 was close to 8% until recently.

 So, why did consumer prices not increase faster than they did?
 The answer is that every Euro is used less frequently than in the past (see quantity theory of money on the background page).